huggingface/blog/unity-in-spaces.md

 Congratulations!
 Refresh your space.
 You should now be able to play your game in a Hugging Face Space.

 We hope you found this tutorial helpful.
-If you have any questions, or would like to get more involved in using Hugging Face for Games, join the [Hugging Face Discord](https://hf.co/join/discord)!
+If you have any questions or would like to get more involved in using Hugging Face for Games, join the [Hugging Face Discord](https://hf.co/join/discord)!